umass-gis/workshops/content/ArcGIS Online Tutorial/04_WebMap.md

 1. under **Pick a style**, click **“Style options”** to open the Location (Single symbol) menu.
 1. Click on the symbol to open the Symbol style menu.
 This is where we can change the current symbol, change the size, fill color, outline color, etc.

   [img:WebMap_26]

 Oftentimes, we want to use data in the attribute table to automatically change the way the points appear in the map.
 Let’s say we want the icons to reflect the level of education of each school.
 1. In the main **Styles** menu, under **Choose attributes**, click **“+ Field”** to open the fields menu.
 1. Check the “Level” field, then click “Add.”
 The school icons automatically change to colored dots, and a legend appears in the lower left corner indicating which color represents which level.
 This is the default style when varying symbology is used.

   [img:WebMap_27]

   To modify the color scheme, under `Pick a style > Types (unique symbols)`, click on **“Style options”** to open the **Types (Unique symbols)** menu.

   [img:WebMap_28]

 1. Click on the **“Symbol style”** color ramp.
 This is where we can change the current symbol, change the size, color ramp, outline color, etc.

   [img:WebMap_29]

 1. To change the current symbol, click on **“Basic point."**
 1. In the category drop-down menu, select **“POI Basic.”**
 1. Select the schoolhouse symbol, then click **“Done.”**

   [img:WebMap_30]

 1. Change the color ramp by clicking on the **“Colors”** menu.
 In the category drop-down menu, you can filter specific kinds of color ramps, such as colorblind-friendly options.

   [img:WebMap_30]

 1. The last thing we’ll do is change the size of our icons to make them easier to see.
 Set the **“Size”** to 30 px, then close the symbol style menu.

   Back in the Style options menu, under Level, notice that the default order of the schools is Elementary > High > Middle, with several additional categories after that.
 This is because the default order is dictated by the number of features within each category, ordered from most numerous to least numerous.
 In our case, it would make more sense for the icons to be ordered `Elementary > Middle > High > Other.` To change the order in which school types are displayed:

 1. click and hold the six dots next to a level type and drag the item up or down the list.
 1. To remove the schools from extraneous levels (like “Prekindergarten” or “Not reported”), click the **checkbox** next to its name and select **“Remove.”**

 ### Effects
+{: .no_toc }

 Effects are another way to change a layer’s appearance.
 In the right menu bar, click the **Effects** menu (symbolized as a sparkle).
 Here you will find a variety of options to further customize a layer’s appearance, from adding glows, blurs and shadows, to changing the saturation and hue of their colors.